-During the Period, the Commission's Whistleblower Office ("WBO") received 58 whistleblower tips and complaints on Form TCR,6 either by mail or facsimile, or through the Commission's web portal for receiving tips, complaints and referrals, which was launched on September 10, 2012.7 WBO also received an additional 52 separate non-whistleblower tips and complaints, most often by email to whistleblower@cftc.gov.
-WBO communicates with all non-whistleblower correspondents and invites them to become whistleblowers by submitting a Form
+During the Period, the Commission's Whistleblower Office ("WBO") received 138 whistleblower tips and complaints on Form TCR, either by mail or facsimile, or through the Commission's web portal.
+The WBO also received an additional 66 separate non-whistleblower tips and complaints, most often by email to whistleblower@cftc.gov.
+When